SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/DisMibBrowser.md

       > [!NOTE]
       > After this point, you can skip additional settings and generate parameters immediately by selecting *Finish*.

-   1. **Timers**: A list of all timers in the protocol is displayed.
+   1. **Timers**: A list of all timers in the connector is displayed.
 You can modify the current timers or add new ones.

       ![DIS - Generate Parameters - Timers](~/develop/images/DIS_ToolWindow_MibBrowser_GenerateParameters_Timers.png)